A few weeks ago, Steve and I went out with another couple for dinner.

 I got there at about 11 am.

-Without prior knowledge as to where my friend was in her day of golf--when I found her, she had finished 27 holes and providentially, she and her friends were starting a fresh round and were right by the FIRST Hole which was nearest the clubhouse.
+Without prior knowledge as to where my friend was in her day of golf--when I found her, she had finished 27 holes and providentially,

 As I walked out on the golf course towards Colleen, she did not recognize me.